Followers

 A War of Maneuver

-After the fighting at Harlem Heights, General George Washington’s Continental Army continued to hold on to upper Manhattan.
-By mid-October, Washington learned that the British were again on the move, planning to land in what is now Westchester County and surround him.
-Washington moved most of his forces across the Kings Bridge, leaving a garrison of some 1,500 under General Nathanael Greene to hold Fort Washington.
-The British landed at Pell’s Point and there began a cat and mouse game as the British advance was slowed by a series of holding actions by valiant American riflemen.
-Eventually, Washington determined on a stand against the British, who were pushing west towards the North (Hudson) River that would cut Washington off from his supply line.
-He established a defensive position in the hills of White Plains, where the terrain might favor a defensive stand.
-The armies were about evenly matched, although Washington’s force of 14,500 men was in no way as well trained or equipped as Howe’s force of 13,00 British regulars and Hessian professionals.
+The British landed at Pell’s Point, and a cat-and-mouse game ensued as their advance was slowed by a series of brave American riflemen's holding actions.
+Eventually, Washington decided to stand against the British, who were pushing west toward the North (Hudson) River, which would cut Washington off from his supply line.
+He established a defensive position in the hills of White Plains, where the terrain would favor a defensive stand.
+The armies were roughly evenly matched, though Washington’s force of 14,500 men was far less trained and equipped than Howe’s force of 13,00 British regulars and Hessian professionals.

 Gen George Washington's initial overlook